Failback after failover

 • Update your server specifications with the proper hostname and port number by issuing the p4 server servername command.

-• Inform your users if they need to update their P4PORT to connect to the new host location of the master.
+• Inform your users if they need to update their P4PORT to connect to the post-failback master host.
 The port number should remain the same as before, and your users can now issue new commands.

 6.

-(Optional) On the machine where the pre-failover standby was running, restore the pre-failover standby to its former status of standby for the restored master.
+(Optional) On the machine where the pre-failover standby was running, restore the pre-failover standby to its former status of standby for the pre-failover master server that is now the restored master.

 1. Preview the p4d -Fs command described at Failback options: